mmistakes/minimal-mistakes/_posts/2023-10-19-from-nio-to-fs2-for-udp.md

 ![udp screenshot](../images/fs2udp/udp.png)

+Note: The application may fail incase the online radio link is unreachable, you can always replace it with a working link of your choosing.

 ## 7. Conclusion
 In this article, we've learned how to implement a UDP server and client in NIO and then used that knowledge to implement the same application in Fs2.